Eastern Antioquia Real Estate 2026: Airport Corridor Guide

 Closing Costs & Annual Taxes

-Eastern Antioquia closing costs total 3-4% of the purchase price: notarial fees (0.5-1%), registration tax (0.5-1%), property registration (1-1.5%), government fees (0.5%).
+Eastern Antioquia closing costs total 3-4% of the purchase price (Source: Superintendencia de Notariado y Registro, 2025): notarial fees (0.5-1%), registration tax (0.5-1%), property registration (1-1.5%), government fees (0.5%).
 Title insurance ($200-500) and attorney fees ($1,500-3,000) are additional.
-Annual property tax ranges from 0.3-0.8% of cadastral value.
-Capital gains are taxed at standard rates (10-37%); first residential property sales are often tax-exempt.
-Rental income is taxed at progressive rates (10-37%) with deductible expenses for management, maintenance, and property tax.
+On a typical $100,000 Rionegro apartment, total acquisition costs including legal, notarial, and registration fees amount to $4,200-$5,800.
+Annual property tax (impuesto predial) ranges from 0.3-0.8% of cadastral value, which in Eastern Antioquia is typically assessed at 40-60% of market value—meaning effective property tax on a $100K property runs $120-$480 per year, far below North American or European rates.
+Capital gains are taxed at standard rates (10-37%); first residential property sales are often tax-exempt under Colombian law.
+Rental income is taxed at progressive rates (10-37%) with deductible expenses for management (12-15%), maintenance (5-8%), insurance ($300-600/year), and property tax, reducing effective tax rates for most international investors to 8-15% of net rental income.

 Appreciation & Market Trends: Historical Data & Forecast

-Eastern Antioquia real estate appreciated 8-12% annually over the past 5 years.
+Eastern Antioquia real estate appreciated 8-12% annually over the past 5 years (Source: DANE, 2025).
 Foundation phase (2019-2023): properties appreciated 6-8% as digital nomads discovered the region.
 Acceleration phase (2024-2026): airport expansion announcements and highway project initiation drove 10-15% appreciation.
 Appreciation spike (2027-2030): when airport expansion and highway complete, historical precedent suggests 20-40% appreciation over 2-3 years.
 Normalization (2030-2035): appreciation will normalize to 4-6% annually.
 The current window (2026) is optimal for appreciation plays: you're buying before catalysts complete.

 Historical Precedent Analysis: When major infrastructure projects complete in Colombian cities, property appreciation accelerates sharply.
 Medellín's Metro cable system (2004): properties near cable stations appreciated 35-50% in the 3 years following opening.
 Bogotá's bus rapid transit system (2001): properties within 500m of stations appreciated 40-60% in 5 years.
 The pattern is consistent: pre-completion, early buyers acquire at baseline prices; post-completion, institutional investors and second-wave buyers drive repricings based on demonstrated value increases.
 Buyers purchasing Eastern Antioquia properties in 2026 (pre-airport completion and pre-highway) are positioned identically to early buyers in Bogotá in 1998 or Medellín in 2001.
 The window is short—it closes when infrastructure completion becomes imminent (late 2027-early 2028).